resilient-http/resilient.js/README.md

 #### It's required to have discovery servers in my infraestructure in order to use Resilient?

 Definitely not.
-Discovery servers only will be used in the case that you configure them in your Resilient client, therefore if in your project ar
+Discovery servers only will be used in the case that you configure them in your Resilient client, therefore if in your project backend infrastructure does not have them, Resilient will simply not use them

 #### Can I use Resilient as a simple HTTP client without balancing?